BrotherhoodOfEden/TealHeartCoinhive/README.md

  ![Screenshot](https://github.com/BrotherhoodOfEden/TealHeartCoinhive/blob/master/Screenshot.png "screenshot TealHeartCoinhive.png")

- * For use copy in your project this files:`Heart.js, Heart.css` change in `Heart.js` follow:
+ * Instructions how to use: copy in your project this files:`Heart.js, Heart.css` change in `Heart.js` follow:
   ```javascript
   // change values below only